LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > regular Python, or if the program itself is just slow in Python (in
 > which case, what's the relevance to this paper?).

-Thank for pointing this out.
+Thank you for pointing this out.
 The prose here does not explain clearly our evidence for this claim.

 The goal was to run Reticulated (with and without blame) on one